 5 Reasons Why The Mornington Peninsula Is An Eco-Adventure Seekers Paradise

-The Mornington Peninsula in the state of Victoria in Australia’s south east is one of the best day trips from Melbourne for eco-tourism with an abundance of nature and adventure activities as well as some of the best beaches near Melbourne to keep you occupied for months.
+The Mornington Peninsula in the state of Victoria in Australia’s south east is one of the best day trips from Melbourne for eco-tourism with an abundance of nature and adventure activities as well as some of the best beaches and clear waters you’ll find to keep you occupied for months.

 That being said, and for those short on time, we’ve collated the best five adventure and wildlife activities to do in this beautiful part of the world to get your fix of nature tourism.

 1. Get wet and wild, sans the horsepower

 The best water sports are people-powered.
 Why?
 Because they have the lowest impact on the environment.

 On one side of the Mornington Peninsula sits Port Phillip Bay, a protected body of water and therefore perfect for stand up paddleboarding or kayaking.
 The views from your board of the landscape and turquoise waters – especially around sunrise or sunset – are jaw dropping, and you may be paid a visit from dolphins and stingrays as they casually cruise past.

 On the other side of the Peninsula is Western Port Bay and some superb surfing beaches.
 There are a range of locations from which to pick your perfect wave, and surfing schools willing to teach you how.

 Had your fill of surfing and SUPing?
 There’s always snorkelling, scuba diving and swimming off Flinders Pier or Portsea Pier.
 Keep an eye out for Weedy Sea Dragons, a close relation of the seahorse but only found in southern Australia.

 2. Get your hiking slash cycling boots on